Set up an appliance for physical servers

 In the web app > Set up prerequisites, do the following:

-- Connectivity: The app checks that the VM has internet access.
-If the VM uses a proxy:
+- Connectivity: The app checks that the server has internet access.
+If the server uses a proxy:

-- Click Proxy settings, and specify the proxy address and listening port, in the form http://ProxyIPAddress or http://ProxyFQDN.
+- Click on Setup proxy to and specify the proxy address (in the form http://ProxyIPAddress or http://ProxyFQDN) and listening port.

 - Specify credentials if the proxy needs authentication.